sburris0/Flawcastr-public/readme.md

 * Allowing users to save scenarios (and perhaps even different user profiles).

 * Allow users to export scenarios to other file formats such as CSV.
+(This feature might even be in the code as it stands, but commented out in order to limit steps towards an MVP.)

 * Improve the general coding.
 When I started this project, I was a total noob when it comes to software development.
 I am conscious that there are many, many parts of the code base that are sub-optimal, and one of my sticking points with making this publicly available is that I'm embarrassed about this!
 For example, this project uses a lot of individual variables that should probably be treated as classes.
 In fact, early iterations of the project included classes instead of variables.
 The decision to use variables (even against the recommendations of ChatGPT/Claude!) was simply because there were too many other moving parts that I was focusing on, and using variables was more intuitive and less abstract to me than using classes at the time.
 Flawcastr as it currently stands wouldn't exist if I had not made that choice.
 At the moment I haven't explicitly followed any coding standards, commenting is spotty, and Claude and ChatGPT are always telling me I need more testing in my code.